|Chinese Wingnut Tree - Pterocarya stenoptera|

 Family Juglandaceae - Nut Trees

 Chinese Wingnut grows to 70 feet as a deciduous tree with large, substantial branches which spread as wide as the tree is tall.
 The 6 to 12-inch-long leaves are composed of many, finely-toothed, oval leaflets.
 The leaves do not display any appreciable fall color.
 Of particular interest are the 6 to 12-inch-long seed clusters, green strings of winged seeds suspended below the branches which turn brown and fall in autumn.
-The tree grows at a phenomenal rate.
-The trunk can reportedly grow to at least eight feet in diameter.
+The tree grows very quickly, and the trunk can grow to eight feet in diameter.

 Chinese Wingnut may perform well as a street or shade tree but the aggressive roots may make it unsuitable for use in a lawn or garden.
 It should be considered for broader use as an urban tree but it is largely untested, so use it with caution.
 Locate it well away from (10 feet or more) a sidewalk or driveway so the large-diameter surface roots will not lift the concrete or asphtitle.
 Prune early in the life of the tree to form a good, strong structure by spacing major limbs several feet apart along a central trunk.
 Do not allow these limbs to grow more than about two-thirds the diameter of the trunk to encourage formation of a strong branch collar.